Karen has an axe to grind.

 An axe blade whistled through the air.

-At first she wasn’t sure the axe would even work on the wall.
+At first she hadn’t been sure if the axe would even work on the wall.
 Now she wasn’t sure she’d be able to get the axe out of the wall.

 Karen felt like screaming.